-COORDINATOR START DATE REVIEW DATE OBJECTIVES/STRATEGIES: DVC: A&SA 2023 2028 and beyond

-- 1.1 Strengthen and enhance the flexible curriculum towards the dual major degree by regular review of curricula to ensure their relevance and responsiveness to transformation, sustainable development, environmental justice and internationalisation. - 1.2 Encourage students to be active and engaged participants in their own learning experiences by creating opportunities for problem-solving tasks, research projects, knowledge creation, service-learning and discipline-specific community engaged learning. - 1.3 Develop an enabling multilingual environment in which African Languages can develop as languages of scholarship, research as well as teaching and learning and support student access and support. - 1.4 Develop and strengthen academic staff's digital pedagogical capability and capacity to design and implement blended (online and face-to-face) teaching and learning. - 1.5 Provide support for CHERTL, educational technologies, tutors and augmented learning teachers. - 1.6 Develop academics as scholarly teachers who can engage and reflect on their teaching, research and community engagement and integrate these in a mutually reinforcing manner. - 1.7 Acknowledge and celebrate innovation and excellence in teaching and community engagement. - 1.8 Ensure that all programmes/qualifications of Rhodes University are accredited by relevant accreditation statutory/professional agencies.
+COORDINATOR START DATE REVIEW DATE OBJECTIVES/STRATEGIES: DVC: A&SA 2023 2028 and beyond 1.1 Strengthen and enhance the flexible curriculum towards the dual and responsiveness to transformation, sustainable development, 1.2 Encourage students to be active and engaged participants in the problem-solving tasks, research projects, knowledge creation, ser , , • • 1.3 Develop an enabling multilingual environment in which African Languages can develop as languages of scholarship, research as well as teaching and learning and support student access and support.
+1.4 Develop and strengthen academic staff's digital pedagogical capability and capacity to design and implement blended (online and face-to-face) teaching and learning.
+1.5 Provide support for CHERTL, educational technologies, tutors and d augmented learning te eachers.
+1.6 Develop academics as scholarly teachers who can engage and reflect on their teaching, research and community engagement and integrate these in a mutually reinforcing manner.
+1.7 Acknowledge and celebrate innovation and excellence in teachin g and community engag gement.
+1.8 Ensure that all programmes/qualifications of Rhodes University and e accredited by relevant accreditation st tatutory/professional agencies.

-KPI Baseline (2022) 2028 Target Resources Required Percentage of graduates completing with two or more majors at undergraduate level annually (% of undergraduates) 25% 30% 1.2 Annual curriculum/programme review plan per faculty implemented 90% 100% People: 1.3 Number of students participating in international exchange and study abroad programmes annually - 20 • Three SCUs for the African language centre by 2028 1.4 Rhodes University African language centre established 0 100% Resourcing education technologies 1.5 Number of service-learning options/programmes available to students annually 29 80 Investment/Expense: 1.6 Annual academic staff capacity development plan by CHERTL achieved - 100% Three SCUs UCDP funding 1.7 Percentage of academics using digital learning management system (LMS) 95% 100% Special DHET funding for 1.8 Annual VC's teaching and community engagement awards held 2-3 2-3 digital transformation 1.9 Percentage of Rhodes University programmes duly accredited by relevant statutory/professional agencies 100% 100%
+KPI Baseline (2022) 2028 Target Resources Required 1.1 Percentage of graduates completing with two or more majors at undergraduate level annually (% of undergraduates) 25% 30% 1.2 Annual curriculum/programme review plan per faculty implemented 90% 100% People: 1.3 Number of students participating in international exchange and study abroad programmes annually - 20 • Three SCUs for the African language centre by 2028 1.4 Rhodes University African language centre established 0 100% Resourcing education technologies 1.5 Number of service-learning options/programmes available to students annually 29 80 Investment/Expense: 1.6 Annual academic staff capacity development plan by CHERTL achieved - 100% Three SCUs UCDP funding 1.7 Percentage of academics using digital learning management system (LMS) 95% 100% Special DHET funding for 1.8 Annual VC's teaching and community engagement awards held 2-3 2-3 digital transformation 1.9 Percentage of Rhodes University programmes duly accredited by relevant statutory/professional agencies 100% 100%